Mustang Transmissions: Automatic vs Manual

 Mustang Manual Transmissions

+If you're the type of driver who enjoys the mechanical feel of rowing through the gears, then a manual gearbox may be the right choice for you.
 Picking up a Mustang with a manual transmission allows you to feel many aspects of the car that an automatic transmission just doesn’t.
 For example, with a manual gearbox, you have to pay close attention to your RPM to know when to shift.
 This can come into play when you’re at a road course event or carving some corners on a random back road.
-Some would say that you are more in touch with the car when it comes to a clutch and stick shift.
+A manual gearbox gives you total control over how your Mustang behaves on the road.

 With that said, you’ll find a few reasons below as to why you may want to shy away from an automatic transmission and towards a manual gearbox.

 - It’s Just More Fun, Even If It May Be A Bit Slower: Don’t get us wrong, automatic transmissions are fun; especially with the right mods.
-But, there isn’t anything out there like the feeling of banging gears as you’re merging on the highway or running your Mustang down the drag strip.
+But, there isn’t anything out there like the feeling of banging gears as you’re merging on the highway or running your manual Mustang down the drag strip.

 - Winter Driving: Snow/Wet modes can only take you so far in hairy situations during the winter months that we all dread.
 The advantage of a manual gearbox is that you can control exactly how much power is going to your wheels.
 With a steady left foot feathering the clutch, you’ll be able to navigate snowy conditions a bit easier.

 - More Power (Technically): If you can envision a straight line of power going through the crankshaft, transmission and the rest of the drivetrain, that’s essentially a manual transmission.
-With an automatic, you have to have the power go through a torque converter before exiting the transmission and running through the drivetrain.
+With an automatic, you have to have the power go through a torque converter before exiting the transmission and running through the rest of the drivetrain.
 For that reason, a manual transmission will put out slightly more power on the dyno due to less drivetrain loss.

 2018+ Mustang Manual vs Automatic Transmissions

-One thing I want to stress with this car is the sheer speed that's possible with the new 10-Speed 10R80 Automatic Transmission and the Gen 3 Coyote Engine.
-Having driven both a completely stock PP1 Auto GT and this Lund Tuned GT, the sheer acceleration is incredible; due largely in part to this impressive transmission and how it keeps the engine right in the power band as long as that pedal is mashed to the floor.
+The most important thing about this car is the sheer speed that's possible with the 10-Speed 10R80 Automatic Transmission and the Gen 3 Coyote Engine.
+The sheer acceleration is incredible; due largely in part to the impressive 10R80 and how it keeps the engine right in the power band under load.
 For comparison's sake, take a bone stock 2018 GT which runs roughly an 11.8 in the quarter mile.
 A stock 2015-2017 GT with the MT-82 manual transmission will run that same quarter mile in 12.8 seconds.
-That's roughly a ten car length difference at the end of the track!
+That's roughly a ten car length difference at the end of the track.
+Needless to say, today's technology and Ford's engineering department is making it rather hard to ignore the truth that the auto is definitively faster and almost as fun.

 Now That You Have The Info, It’s Time To Decide